Get started with your Microsoft Customer Agreement billing account

 The following diagram shows the relationship between a billing account, billing profiles, and invoice sections.

 Roles on the billing account have the highest level of permissions.
 By default, only the user who signed up for Azure gets access to the billing account.
 These roles should be assigned to users that need to view invoices, and track costs for your entire organization like finance or IT managers.
 For more information, see billing account roles and tasks.

 Use a billing profile to manage your invoice and payment methods.
 A monthly invoice is generated at the beginning of the month for each billing profile in your account.
 The invoice contains respective charges for all Azure subscriptions and other purchases from the previous month.

 A billing profile is automatically created for your billing account.
 It contains one invoice section by default.
-You may create additional sections to easily track and organize costs based on your needs whether is it per project, department, or development environment.
-You'll see these sections on the billing profile's invoice reflecting the usage of each subscription and purchases you've assigned to it.
+You may create more sections to easily track and organize costs based on your needs whether is it per project, department, or development environment.
+The sections are shown on the billing profile's invoice reflecting the usage of each subscription and purchases you've assigned to it.

 Roles on the billing profiles have permissions to view and manage invoices and payment methods.
 Assign these roles to users who pay invoices like members of the accounting team in your organization.
 For more information, see billing profile roles and tasks.